watem-sedem/watem-sedem/docs/output.rst

 CN-output
 #########

-When the CN-module is enabled (i.e. :ref:`Only WS <simple>` is disabled) some additional output is generated.
+When the CN-module is enabled (i.e. :ref:`curve number <simple>` is enabled) some additional output is, or, can be generated.

 Discharge.txt
 *************